 Merrill Lynch acted as our exclusive financial advisor in connection with certain financing transactions and received customary fees and expenses for its services.
-In connection with the Transactions, we will enter into a new \$955.0 million senior secured credit facility with affiliates of JPMorgan Chase Bank, as administrative agent, Wachovia Bank, National Association, Merrill Lynch and certain other lenders.
-Affiliates of other underwriters may also be lenders under this facility.
+In connection with the Transactions, we will enter into a new \$1,055 million senior secured credit facility with affiliates of JPMorgan Chase Bank, as administrative agent, Wachovia Bank, National Association, Merrill Lynch and certain other lenders.
+Affiliates of other underwriters may also be lenders under this facility and may have been lenders under our existing credit facility, which is being repaid in connection with the Transactions.
 Additionally, some of the underwriters and their affiliates have engaged in, and may in the future engage in, investment banking and other commercial dealings in the ordinary course of business with us.
 They have received customary fees and commissions for these transactions.
 Because more than 10% of the net proceeds of this offering may be received by affiliates of certain of the underwriters, this offering is being conducted in accordance with NASD Conduct Rule 2710(g).